-We took steps to extend management of the biodiversity impacts of our operations.
+We took steps to extend management of the

 Biodiversity is a crucial component of healthy functioning forests and other important ecosystems.
 We focus on implementing best available practices for managing conservation areas and maintaining natural capital in our operations.

 We aim to go beyond our forestry operations to promote and catalyse ecosystems stewardship by working in partnership across broad landscapes and product value chains.